-To date, field experiments and process-based models are the most common approaches to attribute yield trends to CO2 levels.
-These approaches, however, face challenges of their own.
+To date, field experiments are the most common approach to attribute yield trends to CO_2 levels.
+There are clear advantages to such experiments, i.e., the ability to isolate change in one variable: CO_2 .
+This approach, however, faces challenges of its own.
 The conditions in a well-controlled experiment might not be indicative of real-world farming conditions.
-Large regional differences in crop responses to CO2 reflect geographic variation in crop distribution and environmental conditions (McGrath and Lobell 2013).
-CO2 fertilization may be negligible in the presence of limiting factors such as nutrient deficiency (Kimball et al. 2001, Hungate, Dukes, Shaw, Luo, and Field 2003, Reich et al. 2006, Ziska and Bunce 2007).
+Large regional differences in crop responses to CO_2 reflect geographic variation in crop distribution and environmental conditions (McGrath and Lobell 2013).
+CO_2 fertilization may be negligible in the presence of limiting factors such as nutrient deficiency (Kimball et al. 2001, Hungate, Dukes, Shaw, Luo, and Field 2003, Reich et al. 2006, Ziska and Bunce 2007).
 The effect is generally stronger under water deficit conditions (Ottman et al. 2001, Leakey, Uribelarrea, Ainsworth, Naidu, Rogers, Ort, and Long 2006, Keenan, Hollinger, Bohrer, Dragoni, Munger, Schmid, and Richardson 2013, Morgan et al. 2011), with the exception of soybeans (Gray et al. 2016) and possibly rice (Zheng, He, Guo, Hao, Cheng, Li, Peng, and Xu 2020).
-Elevated CO2 may increase high temperature stress due to stomatal closure (Batts, Morison, Ellis, Hadley, and Wheeler 1997).
+Elevated CO_2 may increase high temperature stress due to stomatal closure (Batts, Morison, Ellis, Hadley, and Wheeler 1997).

-Field experiments have several limitations.
-There is only one major agriculture-focused CO2 enrichment experiment in the breadbasket Midwest, SOYFACE, which is located at the University of Illinois and focused mainly on soybeans.
-Such field experiments can suffer from significant measurement error due to the difficulty of controlling elevated CO2 concentrations in turbulent air (Allen, Kimball, Bunce, Yoshimoto, Harazono, Baker, Boote, and White 2020).
+Differences in observed outcomes across controlled experiments suggest that the CO_2 fertilization effect crucially depends on other limiting factors and field conditions; yet, there is only one major agriculture-focused CO_2 enrichment experiment in the breadbasket Midwest, SOYFACE, which is located at the University of Illinois and focused mainly on soybeans.
+Whether this one experiment station is representative of actual growing conditions is hence doubtful.

+There are other downsides of controlled field experiments: they can suffer from significant measurement error due to the difficulty of controlling elevated CO_2 concentrations in turbulent air (Allen, Kimball, Bunce, Yoshimoto, Harazono, Baker, Boote, and White 2020).
+In other words, the CO_2 that is pumped into the experimental plots might dissipate too quickly or lead to large pulses in CO_2 rather than achieve the permanent level of elevated CO_2 the experiment is designed to simulate.
 Complicating matters further, a decline in the global carbon fertilization effect over time has been documented, likely attributable to changes in nutrient and water availability (Wang et al. 2020).
-While CO2 enrichment experiments have generated important insights into the physiological channels of the fertilization effect and its environmental interactions, they are limited in the extent to which they reflect real-world growing conditions in commercial farms at a large geographic scale.
+While CO_2 enrichment experiments have generated important insights into the physiological channels of the fertilization effect and its environmental interactions, they are limited in the extent to which they reflect real-world growing conditions in commercial farms across a large geographic scale.

-To this end, we employ a new approach to estimating the effect of CO2 on crop yields that relies neither on process-based models nor on localized field experiments-while also allowing us to analyze the majority of the US cropland.
-We use observed ambient CO2 data from NASA's Orbiting Carbon Observatory-2 (OCO-2) satellite and county-level crop yield data.
-The OCO-2 satellite detects changing ambient CO2 levels that occur within and across locations and growing seasons (Crisp 2015).
-While CO2 mixes in the atmosphere, there are temporal and spatial deviations that can be leveraged (see Appendix Figure A3).
+To this end, we employ a new approach to estimating the effect of CO_2 on crop yields that relies neither on process-based models nor on localized field experiments-while also allowing us to analyze the majority of the US cropland.
+We use observed ambient CO_2 data from NASA's Orbiting Carbon Observatory-2 (OCO-2) satellite and county-level crop yield data.
+The OCO-2 satellite detects changing ambient CO_2 levels that occur within and across locations and growing seasons (Crisp 2015).
+While CO_2 mixes in the atmosphere, there are temporal and spatial deviations due to differences in CO_2 sources and sinks as well as wind patterns that can be leveraged (see Appendix Figure A3 for an illustration from 2019).
 We focus on the US, which is the biggest producer of corn and soybeans, accounting for 33% of global production (FAOSTAT) over OCO-2's sample timeframe from 2015-2021, and 7% of global wheat production.